dbsnapper/dbsnapper/docs/cmd/dbsnapper_sanitize.md

 The `dbsnapper sanitize` command sanitizes the specified database snapshot and takes a `target_name` and `snapshot_index` as arguments.

 The `target_name` is the name of the target defined in the configuration file.

 The `snapshot_index` is the index number of the snapshot to load.

+!!! note
+		The target configuration must specifiy a `query_file` configuration parameter that specifies the name of the file (located in the `working_directory`) that contains the sanitization query

 This command will spin up an ephemeral database container, load the specified snapshot into the database, and then sanitize the database using the specified query.